NexGenCloud/hyperstack-sdk-go/docs/VncUrlAPI.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiGetVncUrlRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiGetVNCURLRequest struct via the builder pattern

 Name | Type | Description  | Notes